Harvard-CS145/ecmp/p4_explanation.md

 2. The hashing algorithm to use.
 You typically want to use either `HashAlgorithm.crc16` or `HashAlgorithm.crc32`.
 3. The base for the hash algorithm (or the hash seed).
 You can just use `(bit<1>)0` or any number that satisfies the restrictions of the hash algorithm.
 4. The fields to hash over following the form `{field1, field2, ...}`.
 5. The maximum value of the hash output.
-For example, if you specify it as 2,your hash values are either 0 or 1.
+For example, if you specify it as 2, your hash values are either 0 or 1.
 The maximum value is restricted to be a power of 2.

 ### Clone/Recirulate packets